kru/hdi-theme/README.md

 # Features

 * Responsiveness only apply if browser window larger than 960px width
-* Magnific Popup used is ajax (Edit ajax.css to add some features Popup)
+* Magnific Popup used is Ajax

 # Documentation